 Serial state pattern can result in triggering a state transition corresponding to successful collection of response messages.
 If a timeout takes place before the collection of response messages has been completed, a state transition to an error handling state might be initiated.

 Implementing the Serial Wait State Pattern involves sending request messages to one entity at a time and waiting for the response before moving on to the next entity.
 The implementation sequence is illustrated by the following example based on digital trunk status response to an operator command.

-- Serial Wait State is invoked to perform status check on the first digital trunk in the XEN by sending a command message.
+- Serial Wait State is runs the diagnostics on the first digital trunk by sending a command.

-- A timer is initiated to wait for the status response.
-The timer is stopped on receipt of the response.
+- A timer is initiated to wait for the diagnostics response.

-- On receipt of the response from the first digital trunk controller, the Serial Wait State proceeds by sending the status check request command message to the next digital trunk controller.
+- On receipt of the response from the first digital trunk controller, the Serial Wait State proceeds by sending the diagnostics request command message to the next digital trunk controller.